Roan-Schellingerhout/DSP/README.md

 # Data Systems Project: Rijksmuseum G3

-The rijksstudio is the online envioronment for the rijksmuseum.
-In this envioronment users can make collections and browse the collection of the rijksmuseum.
-There is a lot of information about the paintings present but not a lot of information on where objects are in the paintings.
-To better find this information we build a gamified system where users find objects in paintings.
+The rijksstudio is the online environment for the rijksmuseum.
+In this environment users can make collections and browse the collection of the rijksmuseum.
+There is a lot of information about the paintings present, but not on the location of objects that are in the paintings.
+To better locate these objects, we built a gamified system where users find objects in paintings.

 ## The overall system